 Not all proved reserves are contained in actively producing reservoirs.
 Examples of proved reserves in nonproducing reservoirs include existing producing wells that are shut in awaiting well workovers; drilled wells that await completion by hydraulic fracturing; sites that require installation of production equipment or pipeline facilities; or behind-the-pipe reserves that require the depletion of other zones or reservoirs before they can be placed on production (by recompleting the well).

 Table 18 shows the estimated volumes of nonproducing proved reserves of crude oil, lease condensate, nonassociated natural gas, associated-dissolved natural gas, and total natural gas for 2015.

 Maps and additional data tables

-For more detailed 2012 proved reserves information than discussed above, see maps below and tables for oil (5-8) and gas (9-17) top right.
+For more detailed 2015 proved reserves information than discussed above, see maps below and tables for oil (5-8) and gas (9-17) top right.

-7The oil production estimates in this report are based on data reported on Form EIA-23L, Annual Report of Domestic Oil and Gas Reserves" They may differ from the official U.S. EIA production data for crude oil and lease condensate for 2012 contained in the Petroleum Supply Annual 2012, DOE/EIA-0340(12).
+5The oil production estimates in this report are based on data reported on Form EIA-23L, Annual Report of Domestic Oil and Gas Reserves.
+They may differ slightly from the official U.S. EIA production data for crude oil and lease condensate for 2015 contained in the Petroleum Supply Annual 2015, DOE/EIA-0340(15).

-6The natural gas production estimates in this report are based on data reported on Form EIA-23L, Annual Report of Domestic Oil and Gas Reserves."
-Estimates may differ from the official U.S. EIA production data for natural gas published in the Natural Gas Annual 2012, DOE/EIA-0131(12).
+6The natural gas production estimates in this report are based on data reported on Form EIA-23L, Annual Report of Domestic Oil and Gas Reserves.
+Estimates differ from the official U.S. EIA production data for natural gas published in the Natural Gas Annual 2015, DOE/EIA-0131(15).